roman-milk/roman-milk.github.io/sorority-sub.md

  Back in my room half an hour later, in the tub, I replayed the humiliating night's events.
 I had tasted pussy and loved it and even though I came just over half an hour ago, I allowed my hand to go to my vagina and bring myself to a second orgasm.
 Like the night before, the image in my head was Jamie.
 Would she taste as good as Kim did?
 I closed my eyes, allowed myself to fantasize about submitting to Jamie and becoming her pet.

- Up next: Task 4 Hook Up Day Report_Story #1
+ Up next: Task 4 Hook Up Day